Look to an Experienced DUI Defense Lawyer

 Facing a DUI charge can be a scary and overwhelming experience.
 Not only can a DUI conviction result in steep fines and potential jail time, but it can also have long-lasting effects on your personal and professional life for years to come.
 If you’ve been charged with DUI, you’ll need the help of a dedicated criminal defense attorney.

 The Law Office of Mo Abusaft is dedicated to defending individuals charged with DUI.
 We understand the complexities of DUI law in South Carolina and are committed to using comprehensive strategies to fight to reduce your charges.
-If you have been arrested for DUI in South Carolina, contact us today.
+Contact us today if you have been arrested for DUI in South Carolina.

 In South Carolina, it is illegal to drive with a blood alcohol content (BAC) of 0.08% or higher.
 However, if you are under 21, the legal limit drops to 0.02%.